dekan-aleksandr/Local-Private-Hypothesis-Testing/README.md

 # Local Private Hypothesis Testing

 # Intro
 Here, we reproduced some results from the paper and confirmed its conclusions.
-We explored the design of private hypothesis tests in the local model, where each data entry isperturbed to ensure the privacy of each participant.
+We explored the design of private hypothesis tests in the local model, where each data entry is perturbed to ensure the privacy of each participant.

 Specifically, we analyze locally private chi-square tests for goodness of fit and independence testing.